Data Source Overview

 Metadata Refresh Frequency

 Community reports are processed and published in near-real-time, subject to the moderation pipeline.
-Public allocation data is refreshed periodically as ACMA updates its records.
-The refresh cycle means that recently ported or reallocated numbers may temporarily display outdated carrier information.
+Public allocation data is refreshed approximately quarterly, aligned with ACMA's publication schedule - though the exact timing depends on when ACMA releases updated records.
+This refresh cycle means that recently ported or reallocated numbers may temporarily display outdated carrier information.
 Reverseau does not receive real-time carrier routing updates.

 Related Documentation